 Let's take a look through the formulas in this model to see how they work.

-First, let's find all formulas.
-We can easily do that by using Go To Special, and selecting Formulas.
+First, let's find all the formulas.
+We can easily do that by using Go To Special and then selecting Formulas.

 When I click OK, all formulas in the worksheet are selected.

 To make it easier to see which cells contain formulas, I'll go ahead and add a fill to these cells.

 If I click into the first formula cell, I can see that it's using the CONVERT function to convert 3 pounds to grams.
 There's no references in this formula, so this is just a one-off conversion.